Last updated on December 30, 2024

 Like any mechanic that lets you cheat on mana, the locus lands proved incredibly powerful, especially at the inception of Modern in 2011.
 When paired with cards like Vesuva that essentially gave you 12 locus lands, the deck ramped in explosive bursts even Tron couldn’t keep up with.

-It would often be paired with Emrakul, the Aeons Torn, as you can see in this BreachPost list Jesse Hampton piloted to a top eight in Pro Tour Philadelphia, 2011, shortly before Cloudpost was banned in Modern.
+It would often be paired with Emrakul, the Aeons Torn, the best of the Eldrazi titans, as you can see in this BreachPost list Jesse Hampton piloted to a top eight in Pro Tour Philadelphia, 2011, shortly before Cloudpost was banned in Modern.

 While Cloudpost is banned in Modern and Pauper due to its incredible mana production, you can still play 12-Post variants in Legacy, like with this list that finished top 8 during a recent Legacy preliminary on MTGO.